About Us

 Clinical Care

-Clinical care services at the NYP Weill Cornell Medical Center
+Clinical care services at the NewYork-Presbyterian Weill Cornell Medical Center.

-Clinical care services at the Lower Manhattan location.
+Clinical care services at the NewYork-Presbyterian Lower Manhattan Hospital.

 The majority of our service is comprised of patients on the general medicine service, where we either supervise internal medicine residents or collaborate with physician assistants (PAs).
-Our night hospitalists work with PAs caring for patients admitted to the General Medicine and Leukemia, Lymphoma, and Bone Marrow Transplant services.
-We consult and co-manage patients on the Medical Orthopedics Co-Management service at Weill Cornell Medicine, the Surgical Co-Management service at LMH, and medical consultation for behavioral health inpatients at the Westchester Behavioral Health Center.
+Our night hospitalists work with PAs caring for patients admitted to the General Medicine and Leukemia, Lymphoma and Bone Marrow Transplant services.
+We consult and co-manage patients on the Medical Orthopedics Co-Management service at Weill Cornell Medicine, the Surgical Co-Management service at Lower Manhattan, and medical consultation for behavioral health inpatients at the Westchester Behavioral Health Center.
 Our hospitalists run a Diagnostic Point of Care Ultrasound (POCUS) with Bedside Procedure service and addiction medicine consult service.
-Several hospitalists also work on subspecialty consultative services such as clinical ethics, infectious disease, and nephrology.
+Our hospitalists also work on the clinical ethics consult service.

 Career Opportunities

-We are recruiting academic hospitalists—those just finishing residency or fellowship, as well as early-career and mid-career hospitalists— for both full-time or part-time positions.
+We are recruiting academic hospitalists—those just finishing residency or fellowship, as well as mid-career and senior hospitalists— for both full-time or part-time positions.
 Traditionally, our recruitment season begins in the late summer and early fall of each academic year (August/September).
-Detailed information about our program, expectations, along with specifics on the application process is available here
+Detailed information about our program, expectations, along with specifics on the application process is available here.

 We offer the following faculty development and training programs: